 The holidays are marked by large, festive gatherings with friends and family.
 Many people celebrated differently last year due to the COVID-19 pandemic, and you might be eager to resume traditions.
 However, please remember that it is still important to have precautions in place to keep your loved ones safe and healthy.

-Here is a guide to celebrating the holidays in a safe, meaningful way this year.
+Here are a few ideas for celebrating the holidays in a safe, meaningful way this year.

 - Make nativity story stones to tell the story of the stable birth.

-- Make a list of your loved one’s favorite holiday movies, and host mini movie nights with those in your household.
+- Create a holiday playlist to share with each person’s favorite song.
+Also, make a list of your loved ones favorite holiday movies, and host mini movie nights with friends and family.
 Don’t forget the popcorn and hot cocoa!

-- Having everyone wear face masks when they aren’t actively eating or drinking
+- For unvaccinated guests, ask them to wear a face mask when they aren’t actively eating or drinking.

-Most importantly, ensure no one is feeling sick or been in contact with someone who had symptoms or tested positive for COVID-19.
+- For all guests, ensure no one is feeling sick or has been in contact with someone who has symptoms or tested positive for COVID-19.